theadamsabra/VocalExtractor/README.md

 # About:
 The paper by Jansson et al. [1] implements a U-Net Convolutional Neural Network to attempt to extract the singing voice.
 This repository aims to rebuild the code from scratch to better understand the tools necessary to approach a task that is at the intersection of Deep Learning and Music.

 I am currently building out a Variational Autoencoder to compare results.
-Research papers shows it will have more favorable results.
+Research papers show it will have more favorable results.

 # Note:
 I have not yet built an interface for human-interpretable results.
 When completed, a simple web app will be built using the architecture displaying the results for people to listen to.